This program is offered at Clark State's Springfield location.

 Students will be billed for liability insurance for the directed practice courses.

-Student must pass all the required courses, have a cumulative grade point average (GPA) of 2.0 and must have a C as a minimum grade in BIO 1105 and all MAS and MST courses.
+Student must pass all the required courses, have a Clark State cumulative transcript grade point average (GPA) of 2.0 (college preparatory (CPE) courses are not included) and have a C as a minimum grade in BIO 1105 and all MAS and MST courses.

 The Medical Assisting certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33756; phone 727.210.2350; FAX 727.210.2354; www.caahep.org.
 Therefore students must be graduates of the certificate program to be authorized to take a national certification exam to obtain either their Certified Medical Assistant (CMA) or Registered Medical Assisting (RMA) certification credential.
 Students should submit a petition to graduate from the Medical Assisting Certificate program to the College's Records and Registration office after completion of all of the first year courses.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.
+In addition to the day program, the Medical Assisting program is offered as a part-time evening/weekend option with the MAS coures for this option starting in spring term (January).
+Part-time evening/weekend students will still need to complete their Directed Practice clinical hours during the day.
 Students should consult their academic advisors for help in planning their schedules.

 |BIO 1105||Fundamentals of Anatomy and Physiology||3|